Togohogo1-Archive/joshgone-music/docs/basic.md

 Shows the songs on queue

-The first line of the queue specifies size as well as the type of [loop](#loop).
+The first line of the queue specifies size as well as the type of [`loop`](#loop).

 If there are no songs in the queue, the next line will be `None`.

 If there are songs in the queue, this command outputs and numbers them from 1 to the total queue size.
-Each item in the queue is the exact song query that the user specified with the [stream](#stream) command.
+Each item in the queue is the exact song query that the user specified with the [`stream`](#stream) command.

 If the queue exceeds the discord message limit size, it will be printed as multiple messages.